harrypatton/algorithms/interview/projects/data-pipeline.md

 1. Decouple event producer and receiver.
 2. Use multiple channels to verify data completeness.
 3. Enable test channel for unit testing.

+# Others
+The following topics are something we need to think about in the future,

+1. Telemetry Quality - how to make sure every one send data in good quality?
+Is there a good/quick way for them to validate?
+2. Volume Control - unused or less freqent used events?
+We should introduce some tiers concept.
+More data causes scalability challenge and waste money.